Have Transfer-Related Questions?

 What is the open housing roommate option?

 Please see our Open Housing page for more information.

 How can I receive assistance from the University if I have a disability or medical condition?

-If you need special housing accommodations due to a disability or medical condition, you will need to submit a Disability Related Needs Request and appropriate documentation to the Student Disability Access Center (SDAC) by June 1, 2017.
+If you need special housing accommodations due to a disability or medical condition, you will need to submit a Disability Related Needs Request and appropriate documentation to the Student Disability Access Center (SDAC) by the deadline listed on the housing application.
 If you have any questions, please contact SDAC at 434.243.5180 or send an email to email@example.com.

 What is the procedure for bringing a service animal to the University?

 Students must request the University's permission to allow the presence of a service animal on University property, and permission will be granted only as an accommodation for a documented disability.
 Please see the Guidelines for Service Animals.
 For more information, contact SDAC at 434.243.5180 or send an email to firstname.lastname@example.org.

 When do I find out where I'll live?